 So areas like PRP, Fairdale, Okolona, and Shively with their lower home prices all experienced tremendous price growth.
 But if you notice that Newburg, also a low price point, didn’t see the same growth.
 You should mark this as a red flag.

 It’s also interesting to note that when you look at Louisville real estate prices by area, both Clifton and Lyndon, moderately-priced areas, both received the smallest increases in our report.
 Still a bargain?

 When I look at this year’s results, here are some things that popped out.

-- When you see that for the city as a whole increased 18.45% in just two years, that’s a big deal.
+- When you see that the city as a whole increased by 18.45% in just two years, that’s a big deal.
 It’s especially dramatic since Louisville typically experiences just a 4% annual appreciation.
 Clearly, these past couple of years are not typical.